toppers/hakoniwa-px4sim/drone_physics/README.md

     // output: u2 = 100, v2 = 200, w2 = 300, back again.
 }
 ```

+## Installation

+TODO: Not yet written.
+Copy the source code to your project.
+`drone_physics.hpp` is the header file you need.
+See the header file for the prototypes of the functions.

+`example.cpp`` and `utest.cpp`` are the examples and unit tests for the functions.

 ## List of functions

 Functions are implemented in the following categories, with the referece to the book.